Renew & Restore Detox Kit

 Activities such as showering, brushing teeth, or driving home from work are deeply ingrained habits that don’t require effort or forethought.
 They are known as instrumental tasks.
 By linking your meditation to one of these tasks, the effort needed to initiate the meditation session is significantly reduced.

-Davidji, author of Secrets of Meditation, offers the acronyms RPM (rise, pee, and meditate) and RAW (right after work) as guidelines for linking meditations to habits.
+Davidji, the author of Secrets of Meditation, offers the acronyms RPM (rise, pee, and meditate) and RAW (right after work) as guidelines for linking meditations to habits.
 Not only are these acronyms catchy, but they can also reduce the resistance most people experience when trying to create a new habit.
-Linking your meditation session to an automatic activity, one that doesn’t require the use of will power, increases the probability that your new habit will take root.
+Linking your meditation session to an automatic activity, one that doesn’t require the use of willpower, increases the probability that your new habit will take root.

-New meditators are often not sure what to do during a meditation.
+New meditators are often not sure what to do during meditation.
 Guided meditations are an excellent way to settle into this practice.
 Guided meditations will lead you through breathing techniques, relaxation, and visualization, mantra, or mindfulness-based practices.
 This takes all the guesswork out of your meditation and can help you free your mind and surrender to the experience.

 Meditation is an individual activity.
 That doesn’t mean group meditations can’t be beneficial.
 Meditating with others can reinforce your personal commitment to the practice and provide access to a huge reservoir of knowledge.
 Groups can create a tangible energy that can inspire even the most reluctant meditator.
 Studies show that meditating in groups can increase peace in your community.